 Vasa previa is detected by ultrasound, either as part of a routine checkup or when a mother complains of vaginal bleeding.
 An ultrasound device inserted into the vagina can see blood vessels present near the opening of the cervix.

 If vasa previa is not diagnosed before vaginal delivery starts, there is a high likelihood of stillbirth.
-However, when diagnosed, doctors will closely monitor the pregnancy and schedule a c-section delivery, circumventing any risk of bleeding and producing a healthy baby.Other Consequences of Abnormal Cord Insertion
+However, when diagnosed, doctors will closely monitor the pregnancy and schedule a c-section delivery, circumventing any risk of bleeding and producing a healthy baby.Velamentous and Marginal Cord Insertion Risks

-Velamentous cord insertion has more serious consequences than marginal cord insertion given that in cases of marginal cord insertion the umbilical cord is attached to the placenta in a more typical fashion.
+Velamentous cord insertion has more serious consequences than marginal cord insertion, especially with twins.
+This is because with marginal umbilical cord insertion, the umbilical cord is attached to the placenta in closer to typical fashion.

 Typically, marginal cord insertion has little negative effect.
 However, there is a high risk of hemorrhage, or blood loss, for infants with velamentous cord insertion because the umbilical blood vessels are unprotected by umbilical tissue.

 In general, abnormal cord insertion can cause the placenta to develop abnormally.
-The growth of the fetus is dependent upon the health of the placenta.
+The growth - and the very life - of the fetus is dependent upon the health of the placenta.
+So there are major risks of adverse perinatal outcomes that include low birth weight, preterm delivery, hypoxia, fetal growth restriction, stillbirth, the need for a C-section, and low Apgar scores.
 It can also cause high blood pressure, vascular compression, and thrombosis.

 In addition to its link to vasa previa, there is a link between abnormal cord insertion and placenta previa, a condition in which the placenta attaches to the uterus close to or on top of the cervix, sometimes necessitating a c-section.Causes and Prevention of Abnormal Cord Insertion